 New workouts will then unlock automatically once a designated rest period has passed.

 As you go, you’ll earn experience points and stars for completed intervals.
 Best of all, if you work out online, you no longer have to do it alone because you can join the thousands of other riders on the platform in Zwift group rides and races, to help you stay motivated.

 The difficulty level of a workout is measured in ‘stress points’ (sometimes shortened to ‘SP’).

 Based on the duration and intensity of a session, the higher the stress points score of a workout, the harder it will be, and vice versa.

 The maximum stress score you can generate within a single hour is 100.
 For reference, this would be generated if you rode at exactly your FTP for the entire hour.

-One of the great features of using this kind of metric (it’s similar to Andrew Coggan’s/Training Peaks TSS metric that power meter users may already be familiar with) is that it’s relative to everyone.
+One of the great features of using this kind of metric (it’s similar to the Andrew Coggan/Training Peaks TSS metric that riders who train with a power meter may already be familiar with) is that it’s relative to everyone.

 Even if you’re fitter, the stress points of any given workout will still be the same – you simply do the workout at higher power numbers.

 With this in mind, Zwift categorises its training plans into three different tiers: beginner, intermediate and advanced.